What can I do to personally prepare for this event?

 Imagine having no water for three days or more.
 How would you wash, cook, and clean?
 What would you drink?

 - Do you have enough drinking water (3 litres per person per day for 3 days or more).
-Do you change the water every 12 months?
 What will we cook and clean with?
 What will we use for a toilet?
+It is best to change the water every 12 months.

 - Keep your empty water, juice and other drink bottles, give them a good clean and fill them with water.
 Don’t forget to store water for babies and pets too.

 - Remember to store water for cooking and cleaning as well.
 You can use the water in your hot water cylinder, but store some extra in large plastic containers.

 - You can also fill plastic food containers with water and keep them in the freezer.
 These can help keep food cool if the power is off and can also be used for drinking.

 No Phone or Internet

 If the phone and internet lines are down, how would you keep in touch, arrange to meet up, keep up with news and weather alerts?

-- In most emergencies it’s best to stay in your own home, so make you home your meeting place and have an alternative in case you can’t get there.
+- In most emergencies it’s best to stay in your own home, so make your home your meeting place and have an alternative in case you can’t get there.

 - Talk to your family about how you will get in touch and where you will meet up in an emergency if the phone lines and/or internet are down.